martyndavies/nexmo-sms-translator/README.md

 If no translation is needed then the message is sent without the need for translating.

 You'll notice that the message type for the translated messages is set to `unicode`.
 This is so that special characters will be properly handled in the translated replies, but does also shorten the message's overall character count.
 You can find more detail on Nexmo's handling of message types in the article [How Long is a Single SMS body](https://help.nexmo.com/hc/en-us/articles/204076866-How-Long-is-a-Single-SMS-body-), found in our Knowledge Base.

 # Conclusion
 As you can see from the code, adding translation to this app is actually relatively trivial and doesn't require a huge amount of effort.
 This means that it could well be worth considering how APIs, like those provided by IBM in this case, can better enhance your overall user experience.

 Just by adding this to our little app we've given ourselves the ability to communicate in at least 6 more languages in a manner we couldn't before.
-How might this change how you think about your next app build?
+How might this change the way you think about your next app build?
 The world is now your oyster.

-#Where next?
+# Where next?
-A natrual next step for this would be to take it beyond SMS and apply the same principles to messaging applications.
+A natrual next step for this would be to take it beyond SMS and apply the same principles to other messaging applications.
 A lot of the groundwork has been done here, so why don't you check out what you can do with our new [Messages API](https://www.nexmo.com/products/messages) and starting using this with input from Facebook Messenger and Viber?